The Kotobuki Squadron

 - Career-Ending Injury: Getting shot down resulted in spinal nerve injuries, rendering him paraplegic.
 He still can fly a passenger plane because it has co-pilot seat.

 - Dissonant Serenity: He reacts to a trap that pins his sister along with several hundred other pilots with an "Oh, well.
 That happened." and later reacts the same when the Hagoromo, with him inside, is under attack.

 - Drunken Master: He claims he aims better when he's tipsy.
-Kylie doubts him, but his shots are indeed pretty good.
+Kylie doubts him, but his shots with a pintle-mounted Lewis Gun against more advanced fighter planes are indeed pretty good.